asta7a/econmacropaper2/README.md

 Use this exact format every time:

 ---
-DIAGRAM:
+📊 DIAGRAM: [Descriptive title]

-Title: [Name of the diagram being drawn]
-Vertical axis: [Exact label]
+Title: [What to write at the top of the diagram] Vertical axis: [Exact label]
 Horizontal axis: [Exact label]